We get many calls from firms who have unusual compliance queries. They are my favourite calls!

 Having no idea won’t get you there, you won’t have the relevant suspicion.

-If you can’t get consent, what can you do in that situation?
+If you can’t get consent for missing CDD information, what can you do?

 Regulation 31 stipulates that you must not establish a business relationship with someone for whom you can’t complete your due diligence enquiries.
 So, if you’re in a position that you can’t complete your CDD enquiries because of an uncooperative client or third party, you may need to withdraw.